-Contrary to popular belief, you do not need an ice cream maker to make ice cream from scratch.
+Contrary to popular belief, you do not need an ice cream maker or liquid nitrogen to make ice cream from scratch.
 You can make it easily in your kitchen with a blender.
 All you need is a few ingredients, along with any extras you want to add, and you can have delicious ice cream in minutes.
 So, dust off your blender and follow these easy steps to make your favorite ice cream.

 Vanilla Ice Cream Ingredients